Limousines & Novelty Vehicles

 How much does it cost to licence a limousine or novelty vehicle?

-On initial application, the licence fee is £285.
+On initial application, the licence fee is £244, and the renewal application fee is £193.
 In addition, a vehicle testing fee is payable to the Approved Vehicle Examiner.
-The renewal application fee is £218.

 How long will it take to process a vehicle application and will tacit consent apply?